 It’s worth noting that the P365 is advertised as a 10+1 pistol, which is righteous, but you must keep in mind that loading a full magazine while having one bullet in the chamber is a pain in the neck because it requires you to force the magazine into the grip.
 The P365 flaunts a high-visibility front sight, with a tritium vial highlighted by a green ring.
 The rear sight, on the other hand, features two vials and is well-serrated for glare reduction.

 We’ll be dissecting each of these components in great detail further down the article, but all things considered, the Sig Sauer 365 seems to be quite a promising pistol right out of the box, especially when you take into consideration the ton of noise it made for itself in a market that’s saturated and crowded with top-notch concealed-carry firearms.
 We’ll be comparing the P365 with other similar competitors very shortly, so stick around.
+To give you a sneak peek, take a look at our Ruger LCP 2 Review.

 From the moment we began testing the Sig Sauer P365 Nitron Micro-Compact, something was different about it, and not in a bad way at all.
 We’ve tested a few of Sig P365’s main competitors such as the Glock 43, and even though we were impressed with their performance and ergonomics, they didn’t quite feel the same way the Sig Sauer P365 9mm felt.